biocore/gemelli/ipynb/tutorials/IBD-Tutorial-QIIME2-CLI.md

 Saved Visualization to: IBD-2538/ctf-results/state_subject_ordination.qzv
 ```

-The interpretation is also similar to a conventional ordination scatter plot -- where the larger the distance is between subjects at each time point the greater the difference in thier microbial communities.
-Here we can see that CTF can effectively show a difference between controls and crohn's subjects across time.
+The interpretation is also similar to a conventional ordination scatter plot -- where the larger the distance is between subjects at each time point the greater the difference in their microbial communities.
+Here we can see that CTF can effectively show a difference between controls and Crohn's subjects across time.

 ![image.png](etc/sample-visualization.png)

 There is not a strong chnage over time in this example.
 However, we could explore the `distance_matrix` to test the differences by IBD by looking at pairwise distances with a Mixed Effects Model.
 How to use and evaluate the q2-longitudinal commands is covered in depth in thier tutorial [here](https://docs.qiime2.org/2020.2/tutorials/longitudinal/).

-**Note:** In the python and QIIME2 API versions of this tutorial we split by time point to run PERMANOVA.
-However, this is difficult using the command line interface and is skipped here.

 Now we will explore the `subject_biplot` which is a ordination where dots represent _subjects_ not _samples_ and arrows represent features (e.g. ASVs).
-First, we will need to aggergate the metadata by subject.
+First, we will need to aggregate the metadata by subject.
 This can be done by hand or using DataFrames in python (with pandas) or R like so:

 ```python
 import pandas as pd